kagiko/vaultwarden-wiki/Using-the-MariaDB-(MySQL)-Backend.md

 > [!WARNING]
 > <p align=center>⚠️ 💩 ⚠️</p>
 >
-> <p align=center>Our builds are based upon MariaDB client libraries since that is what Debian provides.</p>
+> <p align=center>Although MySQL database works fine, be aware that our builds are based upon MariaDB client libraries since that is what Debian provides.</p>
 >
 > <p align=center>⚠️ 💩 ⚠️</p>